Akil Baddoo Player Props: Tigers vs. Blue Jays

-Akil Baddoo -- with a slugging percentage of .067 in his past 10 games (including no homers) -- will be in action for the Detroit Tigers against the Toronto Blue Jays, with Kevin Gausman on the mound, on July 8 at 1:10 PM ET.
+On Sunday, Akil Baddoo (.067 slugging percentage in past 10 games, with no home runs) and the Detroit Tigers face the Toronto Blue Jays, whose starting pitcher will be Chris Bassitt.
+First pitch is at 1:40 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Blue Jays.
+In his most recent game he had a hitless performance (0-for-4) against the Blue Jays.

 Akil Baddoo Game Info & Props vs. the Blue Jays